hydrobyte/McParam/README.md

 prm.Items.I['i1'] := 1;
 ````

 Parameters are read or written using keys and values.
 You can specify the value type using the Items properties.
-See `TMcJSON` for more.
+See [McJSON](https://github.com/hydrobyte/McJSON) for more.
 * `S[]`: string
 * `I[]`: interger
 * `D[]`: double